-Figure 5

-Impact of $\gamma$ on the (a) optimal order quantities, (b) wholesale price, (c) emission reduction level, and (d) optimal subsidy ratio selection process focuses on applicability at various phases and the cultivation of market preferences.
+Figure 5.
+Impact of γ on the (a) optimal order quantities, (b) wholesale price, (c) emission reduction level and (d) optimal subsidy ratio.

-Figure 6 Impact of $\gamma$ on (a) the retailer's profit, (b) the manufacturer's profit, (c) expenditures for corresponding policies, and (d) social welfare
+Figure 6.
+Impact of γ on (a) the retailer's profit, (b) the manufacturer's profit (c) expenditures for corresponding policies and (d) social welfare.

-As mentioned previously, the findings continue to indicate that policies are influenced by the specific beneficiary group and the level of advancement in the industry's transition toward sustainability.
+As mentioned previously, the findings continue to indicate that policies are influenced by the specific beneficiary group and the level of advancement in the industry's transition towards sustainability.
 This entails prioritizing the provision of incentives to banks during the initial stages of transition in regions with greater risks associated with green investments, as well as offering direct subsidies to entrepreneurs who face significant financial challenges in adopting environmentally friendly practices.